It’s the modern dilemma, isn’t it? Hotel, or Airbnb. Traditional, or new-fangled technology.

 They both have pros, and they both have cons.
 Good things about hotels: free biscuits, an impeccably-made bed, a sense of opulence and glamour.
 Bad things about hotels: having to share a lift with other members of the public, the frequently inordinate wait to check in, the unfathomably small glasses for your orange juice at breakfast.

-Good things about Airbnbs: doing your own thing whenever you want to, having home comforts, stealing any biscuits that your host has left, making friends with the local cats.
+Doing your own thing whenever you want to, having home comforts, stealing any biscuits that your host has left, and making friends with the local cats.
 Bad things about Airbnbs: showers not working, no impeccably-made beds, no orange juice at breakfast.

-Correct, eagle-eyed ShortList reader, which is why this following information is particularly useful if you’re trying to decide where to stay on your next foreign jaunt.
+Correct, eagle-eyed ShortList reader, which is why the following information is particularly useful if you’re trying to decide where to stay on your next foreign jaunt.

-Money-saving website vouchercloud has studied data collected from Airbnb and Google’s Hotel Partners to find out in which countries you’re better off booking a hotel, and which ones you’re better off with Airbnb.
+Money-saving website has studied data collected from Airbnb and Google’s Hotel Partners to find out in which countries you’re better off booking a hotel, and which ones you’re better off with Airbnb

-Travelling to Malta, Portugal, Switzerland, Germany, Austria, Greece, Italy or Belgium?
-Go for an Airbnb – a three star hotel will cost more than double the average airbnb price in Malta, while the latter five countries offer Airbnb accommodation which is on average 40% cheaper than hotels.
+Traveling to Malta, Portugal, Switzerland, Germany, Austria, Greece, Italy, or Belgium?
+Go for an Airbnb – a three-star hotel will cost more than double the average Airbnb price in Malta, while the latter five countries offer Airbnb accommodation which is on average 40% cheaper than hotels.

-Now all you have to do is book your flight (click here for some tips), your accomdation, play and apply for leave – we recommend doing the last step first.
+Now all you have to do is book your flight (click here for some tips), your accommodation, play and apply for leave – we recommend doing the last step first.